Fostering a dynamic ecosystem for high tech, high growth startups

 To learn more and apply

-WEDC expects to award four to six grants in the first year of this program, with individual grant amounts ranging from $200,000 to $2 million.
+WEDC expects to award four to six grants in the second year of this program, with individual grant amounts ranging from $200,000 to $2 million.